-This vegetable lasagna with no boil noodles recipe was on the back of a box of lasagna noodles that I picked up the other day, determined to make vegetable lasagna.
-When it comes to lasagna, a good hearty vegetable is my favorite over all the rest, but it has to be a really good one.
-This ended up being a fantastic lasagna even though it was my first attempt, a no-boil noodle recipe and a recipe off a box!
+When it comes to lasagna, a good hearty vegetable is my favorite over all the rest, but it must be a good one!
+This ended up being a fantastic lasagna even though it was my first attempt!

 What are no boil noodles?

+No boil noodles are amazing, I am just going to put that out there.
+I took the basics of the box recipe and of course, made one completely different to suit my tastes.
 No boil noodles are pre-cooked and then dried again to make it easier for them to cook up in a lasagna.
 They are also thinner than regular lasagna noodles.
-I find that the no boil noodles hold their shape in a lasagna better than the boiled noodles do.
+The no boil noodles hold their shape in a lasagna, better than the boiled noodles do.
 No boil noodles work in recipes that use extra water and sauce, which the noodles then cook in and soak up during the cooking process.

 Can You Still Boil the No-Boil Noodles?